-- Make sure you have drunk enough water and that you have eaten. - Sit down when you do the test and if you feel unwell at any point (dizzy, sick, lightheaded, or sweating) stop the test immediately.
-Stay sitting down or lie down flat with your legs lifted up against a chair or against a wall until you begin to feel better. - The survey has been designed to make the risk of catching COVID-19 as low as possible - that is why the survey team member will use the recommended precautions and PPE and not enter your home.
+- Make sure you have drunk enough water and that you have eaten. - Sit down when you do the test and if you feel unwell at any point (dizzy, sick, lightheaded, or sweaty) stop the test immediately.
+Stay sitting down or lie down flat with your legs up on a chair or against a wall and stay like this until you feel better.